gitahisamuel/gitahisamuel/README.md

 > "Turning coffee into code and ideas into impactful software"

 I'm a **Full-Stack Developer** and **IT Professional** passionate about building secure, scalable web applications.
 With a strong interest in cybersecurity, I focus on creating solutions that are not just functional but also robust and secure.
-When I'm not coding, you can find me exploring the latest in infosec, contributing to open source, or enjoying the Nairobi tech scene.
+When I'm not coding, you can find me exploring the latest in infosec, contributing to open source, or in the Gym.

 ---